How to Get a Mortgage When Your Credit Isn’t Great

 Don’t Make Any Big Purchases Until After You Close

 Once you’ve decided to start applying for mortgages, you should avoid making any large purchases on credit, getting any loans, opening any credit cards, or basically making any financial changes at all until after you’ve closed on your new home.
-Charging large purchases or taking out new loans affects your debt-to-income ratio, which needs to stay stable throughout the underwriting process – and if you buy too much on credit while you’re in underwriting for a home loan, you could torpedo the loan.
+If you buy too much on credit while you’re in underwriting for a home loan, you could torpedo the loan.
 Opening new credit cards could lower your credit score, which you want to avoid during underwriting.

-The only financial changes you should be making while you’re in the process of shopping for and securing a mortgage are those changes that could improve your credit score, like paying off outstanding debts or disputing inaccurate data on your credit report.
-These kinds of changes might not appear on your credit report for up to a month after they occur, but if you’ve done a lot of work on improving your credit score in the last weeks before you apply for a mortgage, ask your lender to do a rapid rescore.
-A rapid rescore will expedite the appearance of positive changes on your credit score, but it will also expedite negative changes, so use it wisely.
+The only financial changes you should be making while you’re in the process of shopping for and securing a mortgage are those that could improve your credit score.
+These include paying off outstanding debts or disputing inaccurate data on your credit report.
+These kinds of changes might not appear on your credit report for up to a month after they occur.
+A rapid rescore will expedite the appearance of positive changes on your credit score.
+However, it will also expedite negative changes, so use it wisely.

 Discover 6 Useful Tips On How To Understand The Financial World Of Home Loans